lpatra/dev-guide/linux/ubuntu/ubuntu_18.04.md

 # Xubuntu Setup
 - Install Xubuntu
-  - if installing in virtualbox in a mac, choose keyboard layout `US (MAcintosh)`
+  - if installing in virtualbox in a mac, choose keyboard layout `US (Macintosh)`
 - After installation update the system
 ```bash
 sudo apt update